Primary

 Sit with knees bent and lean back until you feel your abs engage—about 45 degrees from the floor.
 Lift your feet off the ground for added challenge.
 Rotate your entire torso, not just your arms.
 Touch the floor beside your hip on each side, controlling the motion.

-Want Russian Twist in your program?
+See where Russian Twist fits in your weekly plan

 Sit with knees bent and feet flat or elevated.